Togo: Administrative divisions

 Togo is divided into 5 regions which are subdivided in turn into 39 prefectures.
 From north to south the regions are Savanes, Kara, Centrale, Plateaux and Maritime.

 Foreign relations

 While Togo's foreign policy is nonaligned, it has historical and cultural ties with western Europe, especially France and Germany.
-Togo recognizes the People's Republic of China, North Korea, and Cuba.
+Togo recognises the People's Republic of China, North Korea, and Cuba.
 It re-established relations with Israel in 1987.
-Togo pursues an active foreign policy and participates in international organizations.
+Togo pursues an active foreign policy and participates in international organisations.
 It is particularly active in West African regional affairs and in the African Union.

 In 2017, Togo signed the UN treaty on the Prohibition of Nuclear Weapons.
 Togo joined the Commonwealth of Nations, along with Gabon, at the 2022 Commonwealth Heads of Government Meeting in Kigali, Rwanda.
 In joining the Commonwealth, Foreign Minister Robert Dussey told Reuters, the country sought to expand its "diplomatic, political and economic network" and to "forge closer ties with the anglophone world."